 Vermont Legal Decisions online: A linked list.

-Vermont Mobile Home Guide to Your Rights: Covers rent, repair and deduct, privacy, condo conversions, road repair, park sales and closings, subletting and more (.pdf)
+Vermont Mobile Home rights and responsibilities: Covers rent, repair and deduct, privacy, condo conversions, road repair, park sales and closings, subletting and more (.pdf)

 Vermont Statutes Online: Text of current Vermont laws; full-text searchable here.
 View statutes by titles in center of screen to search by title or section number.
 Use "official version" at Michie's Legal Resources for more complex searching here.
 Vermont regulations (the Code of Vermont Rules) can be searched here.